 If you’ve started a new job and are on a probation period, taking out a mortgage will be tricky as the lender has no guarantee that your employment will be permanent.
 Again though, this is not the case with all mortgage providers so make sure you scan the market to see what you can get.

-One of the best ways you can do this is by comparing mortgages with Money Expert using our free and impartial online mortgage comparison service.
+One of the best ways you can do this is to compare mortgages with Money Expert using our free and impartial online mortgage comparison service.

-However long you’ve been in a job, we’ll help you get the best rates possible on your new mortgage so that you can start borrowing and move into your new house as soon and as cheaply as possible.
+However long you’ve been in a job, we’ll help you get the best mortgage rates possible so that you can start borrowing and move into your new house as soon and as cheaply as possible.

 Changing contracts with the same employer can present problems when you are asked to provide the mortgage provider with multiple payslips to prove your income.

 This is more of a logistical issue than anything else though and so as long as you can explain your situation to the lender you should be fine.
 Ideally you should have some kind of written evidence from your company’s HR department explaining your position in order to cover all bases.

 If you’ve recently had a pay rise you’re likely to want a mortgage with a repayment plan that reflects your increased income.
 However, as is the case with a general change in contracts, the likelihood is that you won’t have multiple payslips available to demonstrate the consistency of your income to the mortgage provider.

 Again though, if you can provide written evidence from your company explaining that your recent pay rise is permanent, then you should be absolutely fine applying for a mortgage with it in mind.